Understanding what causes headaches and finding treatments to relieve the pain

 Modern medicine depends on tests to diagnose many problems.
 For most headaches, though, a good old-fashioned history and physical will do the job.
 In fact, CT scans, MRIs, and EEGs (brain wave tests) look normal in tension-type headaches, migraines, and cluster headaches.
 Still, these tests can be vital in patients with warning signs or other worrisome headaches.

-Living with headaches
+Living with constant headaches

 For most of us, an occasional headache is nothing more than a temporary speed bump in the course of a busy day.
 Even so, most men can ease the problem with simple lifestyle measures and nonprescription medications.
 Relaxation techniques, biofeedback, yoga, and acupuncture may also help.
 But for some of us, headaches are a big problem.
 Learn to recognize warning signs that call for prompt medical care.
 Work with your doctor to develop a program to prevent and treat migraines and other serious headaches.
 And don't fall into the trap of overusing medications; for some gents, rebound headaches are the biggest pain of all.